ylxdzsw/oh-my-julia.jl/readme.md

 Pkg.clone("https://github.com/ylxdzsw/oh-my-julia.jl","OhMyJulia")
 ```

-You can put following code into your `~/.juliarc.jl` to have it load automatically.
+You can put following code into your `~/.juliarc.jl` to load it automatically.

 ```
 atreplinit() do repl